ChemCryst/crystals/newdocs/interface/model-window.rst

 * Right-clicking one of a pair of selected atoms brings up a menu of possible single or pairwise operations.
-* Right-clicking one of a group of more than 2 atoms brings up a menu of possible operation operations on single atoms or the whole selected group.
+* Right-clicking one of a group of more than 2 atoms brings up a menu of possible operation operations on the whole selected group.

 ----